YahavBahat/LeakFinder/README.md

    - [ ] Add an option to brute force from a wordlist.
 - [ ] Refactor, document, and clean code.
 - [ ] Add an option to add a custom module.
-- [ ] Add an optional format to hosts.txt file `IP:PORT:MODULE_NAME` to be used to filter hosts to their suitable modules correctly, including hosts with non-default, unset ports.
+- [x] Add an optional to match hosts whose port is different then the service's default port (e.g., host with port 9201, compared to the default port of ES, which is 9200)

 ## Contributing <a name="Contributing"></a>
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.